Petrikur/kukkari/README.md

 # Kukkari
 Welcome to the Kukkari Website project!
 This is a React application built using Vite as a build tool, aimed at providing an online platform for my family members to reserve the cabin, write and view notes about cabin stuff and comment on them, view a gallery of photos, and more.

 Project is currently in development and link to live project will come later.
+All text in app is in finnish because our family is from finland.

 ## Features
 Here are some of the features available in this application: